cisco-ce/roomos.cisco.com/doc/UseCases/UseCases.md

-# Using Cisco device APIs to address hybrid work scenarios
+# Use Cisco device APIs to address hybrid work scenarios

 ## Overview

-With Cisco video devices you have the ability to have meetings from anywhere.
-The value to the user is that they have an experience that is inclusive, flexible, supportive, managed and secure.
-The outcomes are meetings that are easy to set up with space management platforms, engaging, productive and drive a sense of belonging to improve employee retention.
-Similarly the employees well being can be improved with supportive hybrid work that is safe, ergonomic , sanitized and improves sustainability
+With Cisco devices, you can conduct meetings from anywhere, providing users with a flexible, inclusive, and secure experience.
+This not only facilitates easy setup through space management platforms but also ensures engaging, productive meetings that foster a sense of belonging and enhance employee retention.
+Additionally, the supportive hybrid work environment created by Cisco devices promotes employee well-being by prioritizing safety, ergonomics, sanitization, and sustainability.

-This document gives an overview for integrators, be they resellers or software solution partners, to understand how they can configure and program with API’s for customers’ specific requirements for their organization and how they manage their employees engagement , well being and workflow.
+This document gives an overview for integrators, whether they are resellers or software solution partners.
+It aims to help them understand how to configure and program APIs to meet the specific requirements of their customers' organizations.
+By doing so, they can effectively manage employee engagement, well-being, and workflow to create a tailored solution.

 <img src="/doc/images/usecases/examples.png" />